galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 layout: tutorial_hands_on
 title: "ToolFactory: Generating Tools From More Complex Scripts"
 key_points:
-  - The ToolFactory is a fully automated Galaxy tool generator for scientists and developers who routinely write command line scripts.
+  - The ToolFactory is an automated Galaxy tool generator suitable for simple tools.
+  - It was designed for scientists and developers who routinely write command line scripts.
   - It can turn a working command line script into a proper Galaxy tool with a test in a few minutes.
-  - It automatically generates simple, complete Galaxy tools from information provided by filling in a normal Galaxy form in the familiar UI.
+  - It generates complete Galaxy tools from information provided by filling in a normal Galaxy form in the familiar Galaxy UI.

 objectives:
  - Further develop your ToolFactory Skills